mmhernandez/flex_meal_tracker/README.md

     (show weight over time and display target/goal weight) (show how many inches lost over time)

+- Conditional on login/signup page, if logged in user navs to these pages they are not presented with login/signup pages

 - Create "About" page that can be located from the "Home" tab (maybe also chaange that to say "About" instead)

 - Add sex to Account page.